eclipse/vorto/tutorials/tutorial_map_device_data.md

-# Map arbitrary device json data to Vorto-compliant Eclipse Ditto format
+# Map arbitrary device payload to Eclipse Ditto format

 Often times, you are facing the situation that a device sends its data via e.g. MQTT in a very unique format.
 Then you look into the Vorto Repository and find functionblocks matching the semantics of the device data, but the device data format and the functionblock data format simply do not match.